Harish200618/Exp-10--Record-IMPLEMENTATION-OF-OPENING-AND-CLOSING/README.md

-# Opening and Closing Operations Using OpenCV
+# EXP 10- Opening and Closing Operations Using OpenCV

 ## Aim